NVIDIA-NeMo/Run/docs/integrations/cloud-platforms.md

 ```

 (cloud-gcp)=

 ## Google Cloud Platform (GCP) Integration

 Use Compute Engine and GKE to execute NeMo Run experiments, authenticating via service accounts and environment variables.

+### Prerequisites

+- Google Cloud CLI is authenticated, or set `GOOGLE_APPLICATION_CREDENTIALS` to a service account JSON
+- Required IAM roles (for example, Compute Admin, GKE Admin as needed)
+- For GKE: `KUBECONFIG` points to the cluster; GPU node pool with NVIDIA drivers/device plugin
+- Adequate GPU quota in the target region/zone

 (cloud-gcp-compute)=

 ### Compute Engine Configuration

 ```python